deliver-ee/phoenix_react_buildpack/README.md

 #### Migrating from previous build pack
-the following has been deprecated and should be removed from `elixir_buildpack.config`:
+the following has been deprecated and should be removed from `buildpack.config`:
 ```
 # Export heroku config vars
 config_vars_to_export=(DATABASE_URL)